 Length: 356 pages

-Florian Rappl on mature micro-frontends practices: orchestration, communication, governance, developer experience and enterprise case studies.
+Florian Rappl on mature micro-frontend platforms: runtime orchestration, contracts, change governance, developer experience, and enterprise practices.

 What is this book about?